-The goal of Experiment 1 was to test the relational and cue-strengthening account of JOL reactivity.
+The goal of Experiment 1 was to test the cue-strengthening and relational accounts of JOL reactivity.
 In doing so, we compared cued-recall performance between JOL and no-JOL groups using forward and mediated associates and unrelated pairs.
 Based on previous reactivity studies, we expected any observed reactivity would be moderated by pair type.
 Specifically, providing JOLs should produce positive reactivity, but only on related pairs.
 For unrelated pairs, no reactivity was expected.
 Regarding mediated associates, the relational and cue-strengthening accounts lead to diverging predictions.
 First, the relational account predicts that JOLs would be reactive on mediated pairs, as providing JOLs should strengthen the pre-existing links between mediated pairs, improving memory for this pair type versus a no-JOL control group.
-The cue-strengthening account, however, predicts a memory improvement on forward associates but no reactivity on mediated associates.
-This is because mediated associates lack obvious relatedness cues at encoding, making them appear similar to unrelated pairs.
-Thus, any positive reactivity on mediated associates would be taken as evidence in favor of a relational account of JOL reactivity.
+The cue-strengthening account, however, predicts no reactivity on mediated associates.
+This is because mediated associates lack perceptible relatedness cues at encoding, making them appear similar to unrelated pairs.
+Thus, any positive reactivity on mediated associates would be taken as evidence that JOLs specifically encourage processing of pre-existing cue-target relations.

 Method